 Category Archives: Marital Mediation | Eileen Coen, JD Mediation

+Is divorce stress making you sick?
 If you’re in the midst of a separation or divorce, you’re probably no stranger to stress — but did you know that the higher conflict your divorce is, the more it puts your health at risk?
-This Psychology Today article is not new — but it offers a useful tool for recognizing hidden stress… Read More »
+This Psychology Today article is not new — but it offers a… Read More »

 One of the first questions I ask my clients is “Has there been a decision to divorce?”
 I ask because couples seek help at various stages of their marriage crisis.
 Sometimes both people are quite sure they’re ready for divorce.
 Often, only one person is.
 And sometimes, neither party is sure they want a divorce, but… Read More »